cassondradale/distributed-randomness.github.io/content/about/_index.md

 My next experience has been with another analytical database, that specializes in search.
 Most of the customers use it for the document search or log analytics.
-A couple of years in this team, I proposes a complete rewrite of the system which would make it truly could native and serverless.
+A couple of years in this team, I proposed a complete rewrite of the system which would make it truly could native and serverless.
 The proposal got accepted by the management and I got the funding to lead the design and implementation of the same.
 I architected the full data plane and implemented parts of it.